Shayhha/SecureVote/README.md

 - **Data Security:** Voter information, including ID and passwords, are securely hashed using SHA before being stored in the database.
 - **Voter Management:** Add new voters to the system with ease using a simple and intuitive form.
 - **Candidate Selection:** Voters can securely cast their votes by selecting their desired candidate after identity verification.
-- **PyQt5 Interface:** A user-friendly graphical interface for seamless interaction with the voting system.
+- **PySide Interface:** A user-friendly graphical interface for seamless interaction with the voting system.

 ## Clone Repository